ekivemark/flangio/README.md

 Installation
 -------------

-See README-Istallation.md in the projects `docs` folder.
+See README-Installation.md in this project's `docs` folder.
+After installed, login and use the "Web-based API Toolkit Console" to get started.

 How you can use flangio for your Projects